InvaHealth/InvaHealthDDdescriptors/README.md

 # **Publication_year**

-Year of publication of the reference where the cost entry is reported.
+Year of publication of the reference where the cost entry is reported (format: YYYY).

 # **Language**

-Main language used in the original reference reporting the cost entry; 22 languages are currently recorded in the database: Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Icelandic, Italian, Japanese, Norwegian, Portuguese, Russian, Spanish, Swedish, Ukrainian.
+Main language used in the original reference reporting the cost entry; 22 languages are currently recorded in the <em>InvaCost</a> database: Catalan, Chinese, Croatian, Czech, Danish, Dutch, English, Finnish, French, Galician, German, Greek, Hindi, Icelandic, Italian, Japanese, Norwegian, Portuguese, Russian, Spanish, Swedish, Ukrainian.

 # **Type_of_material**

-Type of reference analszed (i.e., scientific peer-reviewed article or grey literature); for grey literature, the exact nature of the reference was indicated (e.g., official report, press release).
+Type of reference analysed (i.e., <strong>scientific peer-reviewed article</strong> or <strong>grey literature</strong>); for grey literature, the exact nature of the reference should indicated (e.g., <strong>official report</strong>, <strong>press release</strong>, etc.).

 # **Previous_materials**